duo-labs/markflow/README.md

 ---------
 ```

-### Horizontal Lines
+### Thematic Breaks

-Horizontal Lines are extended or reduced to match the length of the document.
+Thematic Breaks are extended or reduced to match the length of the document.
 If line
 length is set to infinity, it will instead use 3 of the separating character which must
 be one of "-", "_", or "*"..